epochpic/epochpic.github.io/content/quickstart/_index.md

 Here we assume you are compiling using mpif90, other compiler options are available.
 The `-j4` key splits the compilation between 4 processors for a speed-up, the 4 can be replaced with a higher number if your system permits.

 This command installs a basic version of EPOCH - some additional features like bremsstrahlung radiation or particle-ID require adjustments to the Makefile.
-The optional compilation flags are discussed [here][Compiler flags].
+The optional compilation flags are discussed [here](/documentation/basic_usage/compiler_flags.html).

 # Running the code {#running_the_codes}